 One of the main reasons most pool owners opt for chlorine as a sanitation product over bromine is the cost.
 Bromine is a much more expensive product, and pool owners can expect to pay up to double the cost of chlorine for it.
 For example, a 50-pound bucket of chlorine will usually cost around $150, while a 50-pound bucket of bromine will cost around $300.

 As long as you use these elements in proper amounts, both bromine and chlorine are considered safe.

 Chlorine can create difficulty breathing, sore throat, wheezing, coughing, chest tightness, eye and skin irritation, and other conditions.
 Most conditions result from ingesting heavy amounts of chlorine into the body, which you’re likely at low risk of in a pool.

 Chlorine also contains bleach and has a very distinct smell and can be irritable to the skin.
 On the other hand, bromine is widely known for having an imperceptible odor.
 Pool water treated with bromine has fewer bad eye or skin reactions reports.
 And since bromine has no bleach, water has less effect on clothes.

 Bromine has a long shelf life and dissolves slowly.
 In some applications, it’s activated with an oxidator.
 The solution will last longer than chlorine.

-If your water’s outdoors, you’ll need a cover as bromine has no defenses against UV light.
+If your water is outdoors, you’ll need a cover as bromine has no defenses against UV light.
 UV light kills bromine faster than it does chlorine.

-When not used safely, breathing in bromine gas can give you a headache, watery eyes, irritate mucous membranes.
-It can disorient you or make it difficult to breathe.
+When not used safely, breathing in bromine gas can give you a headache, watery eyes, and irritate mucous membranes.
 Getting bromine gas or liquid on the skin can cause irritation and even burns.